ABOUT | Download Profile

 We are architects who listen, solve problems, engage community, and are inspired by our client's deepest aspirations.
 While remaining committed to the art of design, we provide a high level of focus in solving pragmatic needs, and transform constraints into exceptional opportunities.

 Ongoing commissions includes projects across the region for a very diverse profile of clients.

 Josh is a native of the Virginia Piedmont region and grew up in a handful of small towns throughout the Carolinas and Virginia, where embedded remnants of old textile mills, tobacco barns, railroad tracks, forests, rivers, and farms formed an abiding love of the land at an early age.

-In 1996, he entered the College of Design at North Carolina State University, earning a degree in Environmental Design and Architecture.
-In 2002, he received a Master of Architecture degree from the University of Virginia and then spent a year in Pittsburgh with the preeminent national firm of Bohlin Cywinski Jackson.
-Josh moved Richmond, Virginia in 2003 to join SMBW Architects where most of his career was based until founding this practice in 2016.
+Upon graduation, Josh spent a year in Pittsburgh with the preeminent national firm of Bohlin Cywinski Jackson before moving to Richmond, Virginia to join SMBW Architects where most of his career was based until launching the firm in the summer of 2016.

-In over seventeen years of practice, Josh has worked on a range of public and private projects for civic and institutional clients, additions to the UVA School of Architecture, expansion of the Virginia Museum of Fine Arts, the Virginia War Memorial, restoration of Richmond's historic Main Street Station train shed, offices for a non-profit foundation, academic buildings for the University of Richmond and Washington and Lee University, public libraries, private foundations, the City of Richmond, and a handful of bespoke houses.
+In over seventeen years of practice, Josh has worked on a range of public and private projects for civic and institutional clients, additions to the UVA School of Architecture, expansion of the Virginia Museum of Fine Arts, the Virginia War Memorial, restoration of Richmond's historic Main Street Station train shed, offices for a non-profit foundation, academic buildings for the University of Richmond and Washington and Lee University, three regional public libraries, and a handful of private houses.

 We collaborate with other architects, craftspeople, designers, and select engineers who bring additional talent pertinent to specific projects.
 As such, the firm is intentionally nimble and responsive to a variety of scale.
 Our recent and current collaborators include: